Week 1: Pain, Foam Rolling & Isometrics

 Can I still play sport?
 Can I do other activities?

 As a general rule, most young athletes completing this program can maintain about 40-60% of their normal activity levels they had been doing prior to starting the plan.
 They are usually able to build this percentage back to 100% gradually over the seven weeks.
+This article is a great explainer on playing sport while also managing your Osgood pain

 We advise against starting new activities (swimming, cycling etc) during the plan as these can be a source of new knee pain.
 We offer suggestions to help you return to fitness after completing the full seven week plan.
 For more information please refer to the Knowledge base document.